African American Historical Research and Consulting

 PRESIDENT AND CHIEF EXECUTIVE OFFICER

-In addition, Dr. Owens was Director of Tourism for the Dexter Avenue King Memorial Baptist Church and Parsonage Museums in Montgomery, Alabama.
-He has served on the Board of Directors for the Alabama Historical Association, the Black Heritage Council of the Alabama Historical Commission, and the Executive Board of the Tennessee Library Association.
-He currently serves on the Board of Directors for Nashville’s Metro Historical Commission Foundation, the Nashville City Cemetery Association, and he is the first African American President-Elect of the Tennessee State Library and Archives Friends.
+Dr. Owens has served on the Board of Directors for the Alabama Historical Association, the Black Heritage Council of the Alabama Historical Commission, and the Executive Board of the Tennessee Library Association.
+He most recently served as a member of the Board of Directors for Nashville’s Metro Historical Commission Foundation, the Nashville City Cemetery Association, and the first African American President-Elect of the Tennessee State Library and Archives Friends.

 Dexter Avenue King Memorial Baptist Church and Parsonage Museum